-Fortunately, there’s so much to do at Celestial Seasonings even without the tour.
+Fortunately, there are several things to do at Celestial Seasonings even without the tour.
 The tea tasting area offers an unlimited amount of hot and cold teas to sample, including several unique flavors I hadn’t heard of.
 You can also find a seat in the cute cafe area that’s surrounded with history about the famous tea maker.
 You can also check out the Tea Shop next door, which has several cute gift items and many tea flavors you can’t find in stores.

 - Location: 4600 Sleepytime Drive, Boulder, CO